Metabolism, Thyroid and Weight Loss

 Super Low Carb Diets

 It seems everyone is on the low carb bandwagon these days, but research has shown that consuming less than 50 grams of carbohydrates a day over time can hinder your metabolism and thyroid function.
-Short term low carb intake is fine, but long term low carb intake can be problematic.
+Short-term low carb intake is fine, but long term low carb intake can be problematic.
 Initially, you will lose weight, but that is mostly water and glycogen.
 Restricting your carb intake too drastically can decrease thyroid output in the long run.
 Without enough carbs, you lose muscle and slow down the T3 hormone.
-If you are committed to a low carb strategy, it is best to cycle your carb intake (more on this topic below).
+If you are committed to a low carb strategy, then this is the best solution to keep your metabolism rate high and maintain a healthy relationship between your thyroid and weight loss.

 Not Eating Enough Calories